AI-Prompt-Genius/AI-Prompt-Genius/docs/What's New?.md

 **I want you to act like an expert in \{\{field\}\}.
 As an expert in \{\{field\}\}, you have been trained for forty years in \{\{field\}\}.**

-The modal for this prompt looks like this:
+The popup for this prompt looks like this:

 ![[screely-1682465964425.png]]

-To submit the modal, you can either click "Submit" or hit enter on your keyboard.
+To submit the popup, you can either click "Submit" or hit enter on your keyboard.

 ### Prompt Sidebar & Collapsable Nav
-The prompt sidebar allows you to create, edit, and delete prompts insde the ChatGPT interface.
+The prompt sidebar allows you to create, edit, and delete prompts inside the ChatGPT interface.

 To create a prompt, click on the "New Prompt" button.
 Then, to edit it, click on the new untitled prompt in your sidebar prompt list.
 You can also edit other prompts in the same way.